 Starbucks Youth Action

-Starbucks Youth Action 2015 / 2016 applications are now closed BUT we recently visited one of our funded projects and have produced a film with SBTV about the work they have been doing.
-Please have a read below to find out more and watch the film.
-Do keep an eye on our Website for future funding information.
+Starbucks Youth Action 2015 / 2016 applications are now closed BUT we recently visited one of our funded projects with SBTV and a very special guest...

 Jamila Jama, Sands End Youth Club: “I’m thrilled with the progress the club has made in the last six years.
 The funding from Starbucks Youth Action has meant we have been able to continue in progressing our plans to help the local community.
 My aim and hope is to create a place where young people can become totally self-sufficient and take ownership of the projects they believe in.”

 Simon Redfern, Vice President, Corporate Affairs, Starbucks, Europe said: “We’re delighted that the funding and mentorship provided by the Starbucks Youth Action initiatives means organisations like Sands End Youth Club are able to make their dreams a reality and better the lives of those the club supports.
 The Starbucks Youth Action initiative is all about giving these hungry entrepreneurs a helping hand, providing mentorship and guidance for the greater good of both business and community.”

 Anna Smee, chief executive of UK Youth, partners in Starbucks Youth Action said: “We are excited to see the drive and motivation of Sands End Youth Club.
 Often in my experience of working with young people from disadvantaged backgrounds, the hardest thing for them to do is believe in themselves.
 Programmes like Starbucks Youth Action give them the opportunity to try something new, develop their skills and build confidence”